resource-watch/slate/source/includes/api/_widget.md

 Who can delete Widgets?

-- MANAGERs who are in the same app as the widget and are in the widget's userId
+- Users with the `MANAGER` role who are in the same app as the widget and are in the widget's `userId`
-- ADMINs who are in the same app as the widget
+- Users with the `ADMIN` role who are in the same app as the widget.

 ```shell
 curl -X DELETE https://api.resourcewatch.org/v1/dataset/<dataset_id>/widget/<widget_id> \